abhiram-karanth-core/signal-flow/README.md

 - Kafka:
   Acts as the durable message backbone and decouples producers and consumers.
 - Redis:
-  Used as a low-latency fan-out layer for real-time message delivery.
+  Used as a low-latency fan-out layer.
+Each WebSocket connection subscribes to a Redis channel scoped by room_id.
 - PostgreSQL:
   Serves as the source of truth for message persistence and user data.
 - WebSocket Layer:
-  Pushes messages to connected clients in real time.
+  Delivers messages to individual clients.
+Fan-out is handled by Redis, not by the WebSocket server.
 - Next.js:
   Client-side rendering and real-time UI updates.
+- Fan-out is handled entirely by Redis.
+The server does not maintain in-memory client lists or routing tables, unlike earlier in-memory broadcast implementations.(previous version)

 ## Design Decisions

 - Kafka was chosen to ensure durability and replayability of messages.
-- Redis is used instead of Kafka consumers directly pushing to WebSockets to minimize latency and isolate real-time delivery failures.
+- Redis is used as the fan-out layer so that each WebSocket connection independently receives messages for its subscribed room.
 - HTTP is used for publish to keep the producer side stateless and scalable.
-- WebSockets are used only for subscriptions to maintain persistent delivery channels.
+- WebSockets are used only for delivery.
+Each connected client maintains a single WebSocket connection subscribed to a Redis room channel.
 - Database writes happen asynchronously to avoid blocking real-time delivery.

 ## Fault Tolerance